Lisa Zenzen Baker, 1961-2003

 Posted July 4, 2023

-The existence of multiple legal entities employing physicians in Samaritan Hospital’s emergency room that is revealed in the William Kramek lawsuit (See story "ER staff sued" below) prompts several questions:
+The existence of multiple legal entities employing physicians in Samaritan Hospital’s emergency room that is revealed in the William Kramek lawsuit (See story "ER staff sued" on list at right) prompts several questions:

 * Why are there so many legal entities involved in one emergency room?